Oklahoma official who discussed killing reporters resigns

 Also on Wednesday, the Oklahoma State Bureau of Investigation confirmed it has launched an investigation into the matter at the request of the governor.

-During the conversation that included Sheriff Kevin Clardy, sheriff’s Capt.
-Alicia Manning, Jennings and Jail Administrator Larry Hendrix, Clardy, Manning and Jennings appear to discuss Bruce Willingham — the longtime publisher of the Gazette-News — and his son Chris Willingham, a reporter.
+The recorded conversation included Sheriff Kevin Clardy, sheriff’s Capt.
+Alicia Manning, Jennings and Jail Administrator Larry Hendrix.
+During that conversation, Clardy, Manning and Jennings appear to discuss Bruce Willingham — the longtime publisher of the Gazette-News — and his son Chris Willingham, a reporter.

 Jennings tells Clardy and Manning “I know where two deep holes are dug if you ever need them,” and the sheriff responds, “I’ve got an excavator.”